 On unincorporated land or land without local zoning, there are still state and county laws that will apply to RV living.
 Just because you’ve fallen outside of posted zoning laws doesn’t mean you shouldn’t still check with your county office.

-Some places in the midwest still have significantly fewer zoning laws.
+Some places in the Midwest still have significantly fewer zoning laws.
 Setting up in San Diego or San Francisco might not work, but moving to mid-America offers more freedom with permanent RV living.
 For instance, Pulaski County in Kentucky still has no zoning laws!

 Homeowners Associations